GitbookIO/gitbook/.github/CONTRIBUTING.md

 ### Your PR is merged

-Congratulations 🎉Thank you for your contribution!
+Congratulations 🎉 Thank you for your contribution!
 Once your PR is merged, your contributions will be publicly visible on the relevant repository.